01. GIRLS CAMP

 THE TALLYHOS & TROSSACHS

 Skyland’s two camp teams—the Tallyhos and the Trossachs—have provided campers with lessons in sportsmanship and friendly competition for generations.
-Each camper is assigned to a team and plays volleyball, ring tennis or Newcomb ball, practicing the skills they learn in Games class.
+Each camper is assigned to a team and competes in court games, swim meet, and horse show to win points for their team.
 While the girls love the competition, best friends from opposing teams are always arm-in-arm after the games are over. .

 SKYLAND CAMPERS SING-A-LING-A-LING